Shopify/toxiproxy/README.md

 ### Frequently Asked Questions

-**How fast is Toxiproxy?** Toxiproxy adds *100-150µs* of latency to data when no toxics are enabled.
-When running with `GOMAXPROCS=4`, throughput can be as high as *900MB/s*, however this can changed depending on which toxics are enabled and how much data is being sent in per write call.
-(Latency can lower the bandwidth if writes start blocking / buffers fill up).
+**How fast is Toxiproxy?** The speed of Toxiproxy depends largely on your hardware, but you can expect a latency of *< 100µs* when no toxics are enabled.
+When running with `GOMAXPROCS=4` on a Macbook Pro we acheived *~1000MB/s* throuput, and as high as *2400MB/s* on a higher end desktop.
+Basically, you can expect Toxiproxy to move data around at least as fast the app you're testing.

 **I am not seeing my Toxiproxy actions reflected for MySQL**.
 MySQL will prefer the local Unix domain socket for some clients, no matter which port you pass it